top of page

 Full Biography

-Kevin Poelking
+Kevin Poelking (POAL-king)

 (b.
 1988, Downers Grove, IL)

-Unique, thoughtful, and meticulously crafted, Kevin Poelking’s work is quickly emerging in the world of modern music.
+Unique, thoughtful, and meticulously crafted, Kevin Poelking’s work is quickly emerging in the world of contemporary music.
 Always mindful of contributing purposefully to the repertoire, Poelking considers the experience of audience members, musicians, and conductors from the outset of his creative process.

 Composer of new music Kevin Poelking